Parthshukla1999/SocialMediaBackEnd/README.md

 # Make migrations
-python manage.py makemigrations
+1.python manage.py makemigrations

-python manage.py migrate
+2.python manage.py migrate

 # Run the server
 python manage.py runserver

-# your server is up on port 8001
+# your server is up on port 8000
 Try opening http://localhost:8000 in the browser.
 Now you are good to go